AgnostiqHQ/covalent/doc/source/api/api.rst

 - :ref:`electrons_api` and :ref:`lattices_api` are used for constructing workflows
 - :ref:`local_executor` is used to execute electrons locally
 - :ref:`dask_executor` is used to execute electrons in a Dask cluster
-- :ref:`deps` is used to specify any kind of electron dependency
+- :ref:`deps` are used to specify any kind of electron dependency
-- :ref:`deps_pip` is used to specify PyPI packages that are required to run an electron
+- :ref:`deps_pip` are used to specify PyPI packages that are required to run an electron
-- :ref:`deps_bash` is used to specify optional pre-execution shell commands for an electron
+- :ref:`deps_bash` are used to specify optional pre-execution shell commands for an electron
-- :ref:`deps_call` is used to specify functions or dependencies that are called in an electron's execution environment
+- :ref:`deps_call` are used to specify functions or dependencies that are called in an electron's execution environment
 - :ref:`results_interface` is used for collecting and manipulating results
 - :ref:`dispatcher_interface` is used for dispatching workflows
 - The :ref:`dispatcher_server_api` is used for interfacing with the Covalent server